-While there is no set formula for lean bulking, there are a few general tips that can help you achieve your goals.
+While there is no set formula for lean bulking, a few general tips can help you achieve your goals.

 Tip #1: Make sure you are strength training regularly.

 Strength training is a key part of any lean bulk diet.
-It is important because it is the signal to your body that you want to build muscle.
+It is important because it signals to your body that you want to build muscle.

 Aim for three to five strength training sessions per week.
 This can be a mix of weights and bodyweight exercises.

-As you get stronger, make sure you are progressively challenging your muscles by increasing the weight or number of reps you are doing.
+As you get stronger, make sure you are progressively challenging your muscles by increasing your weight or number of reps.

 Tip #2: Track your macros intake.

 One of the most important aspects of any lean bulk diet is tracking your macros.
-This means keeping track of the amount of protein, carbs, and fats you are eating each day.
+This means keeping track of the amount of protein, carbs, and fats you eat daily.